rxy001/Designer-Agent/packages/node/design-system/claude/DESIGN.md

 The elevation philosophy is **color-block first, shadow rare**.
 Most depth comes from the cream-vs-dark surface contrast.
 Shadows are minimal.
 The dark surface mockups have their own internal product chrome (code editor scrollbars, line numbers, syntax highlighting) which adds detail without needing external shadows.

+## Motion

+Motion is part of the Claude surface.
+It should feel quiet, editorial, and product-like: calm reveals, clear hover feedback, and small simulated product activity inside dark mockup cards.

+### Motion Tokens

+- Use `{motion.duration-fast}` (150ms) for button press, tab, input, and link state changes.
+- Use `{motion.duration-standard}` (220ms) for hover lift, card emphasis, menu sheet entry, and accordion or filter transitions.
+- Use `{motion.duration-slow}` (420ms) for section-level reveal, hero mockup entrance, and product-demo choreography.
+- Use `{motion.ease-standard}` for normal UI transitions.
+- Use `{motion.ease-enter}` for elements entering the viewport or appearing in a mockup.
+- Use `{motion.ease-exit}` only for dismissals such as cookie banners or mobile nav closing.

+### Required Interaction States

+- Buttons must transition `background-color`, `color`, `box-shadow`, and `transform`; primary buttons darken to `{colors.primary-active}` on hover / press.
+- Clickable cards and connector tiles must use a subtle hover lift: `{motion.hover-lift}`, a hairline-color shift, or a soft surface change.
+Do not leave clickable cards visually static.
+- Text links must transition color or underline offset.
+Do not snap instantly between states.
+- Inputs must transition border / outline / background state when focused.
+- Mobile nav sheets, cookie banners, accordions, filters, and tab panels must animate open / close with opacity plus transform or height where appropriate.

+### Signature Claude Motions

+- Hero product mockups should animate in with opacity + `{motion.reveal-distance}` vertical movement.
+- Code-window cards may use a restrained typewriter, line-reveal, caret blink, or command-output reveal when the page is about coding, agents, or computer use.
+- Chat or agent-demo cards may reveal messages sequentially, pulse the active cursor, or animate a browser-control highlight.
+Keep it slow enough to read.
+- Feature grids should use staggered reveal only when it supports scanning; 40-80ms between items is enough.
+- Coral CTA bands may animate the CTA button and supporting text on entry, but should not loop.

+### Motion Guardrails

+- Prefer `opacity` and `transform` animations.
+Avoid animating layout-heavy properties like `top`, `left`, `width`, or `height` unless the interaction requires it.
+- Respect `prefers-reduced-motion: reduce`; remove parallax, typewriter, stagger, and looping motion while preserving basic instant state changes.
+- Do not use bounce, spin, elastic, confetti, neon glow, or playful physics.
+Claude motion is measured and human, not gamified.
+- Use continuous or looping animation only for a caret, active thinking indicator, or live product-demo state.

 ### Decorative Depth

 - The Anthropic spike-mark glyph (4-spoke radial asterisk) appears as a small black mark in the brand wordmark and inline as a content marker.